bashcats/awesome-wm-hydra/README.md

     - A nested config table with the same structure as described above.
 After pressing the key, hydra will go into this level of the key binding config, and the key hints will be updated to show the keys at this level.

 - ["color"].
 A string.
 The color of the head: "blue", or "red", or "green"
+    - "green": Default.
+Heads in the current layer can be activated successively without leaving the hydra.
     - "blue": the hydra is stopped once the key is pressed and it's corresponding function is run.
-Use with actions that you intend to run one at a time to ensure the hydra is closed once the function is called after keypress.
+Use for "terminal commands" such as launching applications when you want to close the hydra once the head is activated.
 This will hide the hint popup window and reset the sequence after the key action runs.
 Mostly useful for red hydras.
+    - "red": No meaning yet.
+Head color is independant of the color/behavior of a hydra's body.

 Since this is a plain Lua table, you can define the key binding config in any way you like, such as programmatically generating bindings:
 ```lua